npantfoerder/stock-analysis/README.md

 <img src="https://github.com/npantfoerder/stock-analysis/blob/master/resources/VBA_Challenge_2018.png" width="350">

-- In the year 2017 all companies except for TERP had a positive return.
+- In the year 2017 all companies except for TERP had positive returns.
 DAQO's closing price increased the most by 199.4% from the beginning to the end of the year.
 Here 'Total Daily Volume' column tells us that SPWR stock was traded the most while DQ stock was traded the least.
 The refactored VBA script ran in about 0.18 seconds and the original code took about 1.42 seconds.

 <img src="https://github.com/npantfoerder/stock-analysis/blob/master/resources/VBA_Challenge_2017_Output.png" width="350">